 Symptoms will tend to worsen in the afternoon and evening, when Kidney qi would normally be strong but in this syndrome is weakened.

 The aim of treatment is to calm the Mind, to clear empty Heat and to nourish the Yin of Heart and Kidney.

-Points such as the following may be chosen, but patients should be encouraged to eat the right foods at regular intervals, to put more order and space into their lives and to take exercise that is harmonising and within their capabilities.
+Points such as the following may be chosen by your acupuncturist, but patients should be encouraged to eat the right foods at regular intervals, to put more order and space into their lives and to take exercise that is harmonising and within their capabilities.

 Acupuncture treatment needs to be frequent at first: a little and often.
-Don’t use all the points together!
+Acupuncturists should not use all the points together!